Stardust (1927 song): Later recordings

 Producer Lee Gillette convinced Nat King Cole to include the song on his 1957 release Love Is the Thing.
 Cole initially refused to record it because of the number of renditions available at the time.
-Gillette insisted, and Cole agreed to record the song without singing the chorus.
-Gillette tried to convince him to include it, but Cole refused to do another take.
-Cole, who had been singing the song since 1954, declared: "I hate to sing Stardust, it wears me out."
+Cole, who had been singing the song since 1954, declared: "I hate to sing Stardust, it wears me out".
 On its release, the song received good airplay.
 In 1957, Billy Ward and his Dominoes' version placed at number 12 on Billboard's Top 100.
-The same year, Pat Boone released a version on his album Star Dust.
-The album reached number two on Billboard's Best selling LP's chart.
-John Coltrane recorded "Stardust" in 1958, along with flugelhornist Wilbur Harden in what was later known as the Stardust Sessions, that produced the recording of standard ballads.
-In 1962, Sinatra's performance of the song, which appeared on Sinatra and Strings, omitted the chorus.
-Arranger Don Costa wanted the version to be centered on the "musical and lyrical mind on all the neglected nuances of the verse".
+The same year, Pat Boone released a version on his album Star Dust, which reached number two on Billboard's Best selling LP's chart.
+Saxophonist John Coltrane recorded a ballad version in 1958 in what was later known as the Stardust Sessions, later released as the title track of his 1963 Stardust album.
+Sinatra's 1962 Sinatra and Strings album arranger Don Costa omitted Stardust's chorus, to instead focus the "musical and lyrical mind on all the neglected nuances of the verse".
 A review in The Rock Island Argus called Sinatra's "Stardust" his "choicest" track on the album and remarked on his "entirely new approach overlooking the perennially favored chorus".

 Between 1958 and 1963, "Stardust" produced US$50,000 yearly in royalties for Mills Music.
-In 1964, Nino Tempo & April Stevens' version peaked at number 32 on Billboard's Top 100.
+In 1964, Nino Tempo & April Stevens' version peaked at number 32 on Billboard's Top 100 and number 27 in Canada.
 Ringo Starr recorded the song featuring arrangements by Paul McCartney for his 1970 debut solo album, Sentimental Journey.
 In 1978, Willie Nelson recorded it as the title-track of his album of pop standards.
 In its review, the Gannett News Service felt that "Carmichael would be proud".
 Nelson's album topped Billboard's Top Country Albums, while reaching the summit on Billboard's Top LPs & Tapes.
 Stardust remained on the Billboard charts for 540 weeks until 1988.
 Of Nelson's version of "Stardust", National Public Radio commented: "Today, people who never heard of Isham Jones or Artie Shaw or even composer Hoagy Carmichael know his work thanks to Willie Nelson."
+Tiny Tim recorded the song with Brave Combo on what would be his final recording, the 1996 album Girl.
 Rod Stewart included the song on Stardust: The Great American Songbook, Volume III in 2004.
 In 2017, Bob Dylan recorded it for his three-disc set Triplicate, that covered American standards.
 Daniel Kreps of Rolling Stone considered that "Dylan's approach finds a pleasing, country-tinged arrangement" that the reviewer noted to be "somewhere between" Sinatra and Nelson's version.